Stepland/F.E.I.S./docs/Setup.md

 	mingw-w64-ucrt-x86_64-mpdecimal
 ```

-Once this is done, open a new `MSYS2 MinGW x64` terminal and follow the
+Once this is done, open a new `MSYS2 UCRT64` terminal and follow the
 [compilation instructions](Compiling.md)